QuantumPackage/qp2/docs/source/intro/selected_ci.rst

 the generators, and :option:`determinants threshold_selectors` = 0.999 for the
 selectors.

-This is nothing but the 3-class |CIPSI| approximation to accelerate the selection, :cite:`Evangelisti_1983` where instead of generating all possible |kalpha|, we only generate a subset which are likely to be selected.
+This is nothing but the three-class |CIPSI| approximation to accelerate the selection, :cite:`Evangelisti_1983` where instead of generating all possible |kalpha|, we only generate a subset which are likely to be selected.